Internet and Its Uses · 4 question types

 Two important properties of a hash:

-Each block stores the hash of the previous block in its own header.
+Each block stores the of the previous block in its own header.
 This is the "link" in the chain:

 Block 0 Block 1 Block 2 Block 3